 Thanks to the brave new world of on-demand sweat sessions, playing hooky from your IRL workout class is no biggie.
-And hallelujah for that, since the idea of leaving your cozy, hygge-inspired home to hit a studio workout class in the dead of winter isn’t always appealing.
+And hallelujah for that, since the idea of leaving your breezy, air-conditioned home to hit a studio workout class in the mid-heat-wave isn’t always appealing.

 Even if your living room doesn’t yet boast a Peloton bike or treadmill, you can still raise your heart rate in the (digital) company of buzzy fitness instructors across all genres of workouts: HIIT, yoga, spin, you name it.
 Kind of makes you want to make your workout queue as long as your Netflix one, right?